Reflective practice: Health professionals

 Reflective practice is viewed as an important strategy for health professionals who embrace lifelong learning.
 Due to the ever-changing context of healthcare and the continual growth of medical knowledge, there is a high level of demand on healthcare professionals' expertise.
 Due to this complex and continually changing environment, healthcare professionals could benefit from a program of reflective practice.

 Adrienne Price explained that there are several reasons why a healthcare practitioner would engage in reflective practice: to further understand one's motives, perceptions, attitudes, values, and feelings associated with client care; to provide a fresh outlook to practice situations and to challenge existing thoughts, feelings, and actions; and to explore how the practice situation may be approached differently.
 In the field of nursing there is concern that actions may run the risk of habitualisation, thus dehumanizing patients and their needs.
 In using reflective practice, nurses are able to plan their actions and consciously monitor the action to ensure it is beneficial to their patient.

 The act of reflection is seen as a way of promoting the development of autonomous, qualified and self-directed professionals, as well as a way of developing more effective healthcare teams.
 Engaging in reflective practice is associated with improved quality of care, stimulating personal and professional growth and closing the gap between theory and practice.
 Medical practitioners can combine reflective practice with checklists (when appropriate) to reduce diagnostic error.

+Reflective practice can also help improve cultural sensitivity of healthcare workers.
+Equality diversity and inclusion reflective practice groups have been shown to be beneficial for improving mental health professionals reflexivity and awareness of equality diversity and inclusion related issues within both direct clinical work with patients, families and systems, as well as professional supervision.

 Activities to promote reflection are now being incorporated into undergraduate, postgraduate and continuing medical education across a variety of health professions.
 Professor of medical education Karen Mann and her colleagues found through a 2009 literature review that in practicing professionals the process of reflection appears to include a number of different aspects, and practicing professionals vary in their tendency and ability to reflect.
 They noted that the evidence to support curricular interventions and innovations promoting reflective practice remains largely theoretical.

 Samantha Davies identified benefits as well as limitations to reflective practice: